 COMMUNICATE Communication is a vital part of leadership.
 If people are not informed, they cannot be involved.
-Regular communication using several methods will be important to ensure you distribute information effectively: phone calls, text messages, postal mail, email, and social media.
+Regular and timely communication in the form of phone calls, text messages, postal mail, email, and social media is effective.
 Involve younger women in your communication system for fresh marketing ideas.
-Also communicate with your Corps Officers and the corps office employees - especially those at reception, community center, and those in social services and Pathway of Hope.
+Communication with your Corps Officers and corps leadership team is also important.
 The more people "in the know" about what is happening in Women's Ministries, the wider your communication circle.